SalahAkbari/DoughnutRepo/README.md

 # Doughnut
-This project is about Doughnut Decision Helper with an Angular frontend and ASP.NET Core 2.2 WebApi backend.
+This project is about Doughnut Decision Helper with an Angular frontend and ASP.NET Core 2.2 WebApi backend and Decision Tree algorithm.

 # Development Environment